 We assume the risks and costs of litigation under our contingency arrangements.
 We are selective about our cases so we can give each one the time and attention required to reach a successful verdict or settlement.

-How an Antitrust Lawyer at Our Firm Can Help
+How an Antitrust Attorney at Our Firm Can Help

 Glancy Prongay & Murray LLP represents plaintiffs who have been harmed by anticompetitive practices in direct action and class action lawsuits.
 We assist with claims involving:

 - Unlawful monopolization occurs when a company purposely acquires or maintains monopoly control in a given market.
 An unlawful monopoly is distinguished from a company’s natural acquisition of monopoly power because of its superior product or business acumen.

 - Price fixing occurs when competing companies agree on terms or practices that keep prices at an established level across competitors.
 This restraint on competition typically results in higher prices for consumers and other entities in the supply chain.
 These actions involve companies which collude on price and scheme to allocate the market.

 - Bid rigging involves undermining the bidding process to win a company or government contract by colluding with competitors.
 Companies may rig bids by agreeing to take turns submitting the winning proposal or by agreeing to award the losing bidder a subcontract.